Adam Wainwright: 2022

 On April 7, 2022, Wainwright won his 100th game at Busch Stadium on Opening Day in a 9–0 win against the Pittsburgh Pirates, pitching six shutout innings with six strikeouts.
 On May 15, 2022, Wainwright and Molina made history claiming their 203rd win together, becoming the most successful battery in MLB history.
 Later that season on September 14, Wainwright and Molina set another MLB record by starting alongside one another for the 325th time, surpassing Mickey Lolich and Bill Freehan of the Detroit Tigers for the most starts by a battery.

 In November 2022, it was announced that Wainwright intended to represent Team USA in the 2023 World Baseball Classic.

+2023

+Wainwright announced that the 2023 season would be his last.
+On March 30, Wainwright sang the national anthem before the opening day game.
+In 21 starts for the Cardinals, Wainwright struggled to a 5–11 record and 7.40 ERA with 55 strikeouts in 101.0 innings of work.

+On September 18, pitching at home against the division-leading Milwaukee Brewers, he won his 200th game, 1-0, pitching seven scoreless innings, giving up only four hits, walking two, striking out three.
+His 2,202 career strikeouts make him the 66th pitcher to have at least 2,200 strikeouts.
+His 200 wins make him the 122nd pitcher in baseball history to reach that milestone.
+His 200 wins, all with the Cardinals, rank him third in the team's history, joining Bob Gibson (251) and Jesse Haines (210).

+At home on September 29, he batted for the first time since October 6, 2021.
+In the sixth inning with the team trailing 14-2, he pinch-hit for designated hitter Luken Baker.
+On the second pitch, he grounded out sharply to second base.
+It was his only at-bat that night.

+Over his career, he had 10 home runs, 75 RBIs, and a .192 batting average.
+He has five seasons batting over .200.
+Defensively, he recorded a .982 fielding percentage, with only 10 errors in 569 total chances, which was 26 points higher than the league average at his position.

 Annual statistical achievements

 Notes: Through 2019 season.
 Per Baseball-Reference.com.

 Pitching style

 Wainwright has a sinkerball, throwing it in the 90–92 mph range.
 He also throws a good deal of cutters 84–88 mph and curveballs 73–77 mph that have dropped more than 8 inches before from top to bottom of the pitch.
 Less commonly, he also throws a four-seam fastball 90–95 mph and an 84–86 mph changeup.
 He uses all of his pitches against left-handed hitters, but he does not use the changeup against right-handers.
 Wainwright's most-used pitch in two-strike counts is his curveball.

 In spring training of 2013, he started incorporating an elevated four-seam fastball, making his curveball more effective.